5 of the Best TV Brands Right Now (2022)

 What is the Best TV Brand to Buy?

 The number of TV options out there is infinite.
 What isn’t infinite?
 The top TVs.
 The alpha dogs of the tube trade.
 With so many brands of TVs, you need a guide that customizes your viewing preferences.
 Luckily, we’ve got a comprehensive list of the brands that are making lists this season.
 What is the best TV on the market?
 Keep reading to find out.
-And after you find a TV, explore our other top choices for electronics on the market.
+And after you find a TV, don’t forget to grab a home theater to tie your whole viewing experience together.

 You may have seen these next descriptors all across Amazon or other E-commerce listings.
 Don’t fear— the following is a quick “cheat-sheet” to get by: